Duke Xiao of Qin

-Duke Xiao of Qin (秦孝公 (Qín Xiào Gōng); 381–338 BC), personal name Ying Quliang, was a duke of the state of Qin during the Eastern Zhou dynasty, reigning from 361 to 338 BC.
-Duke Xiao is best known for employing the Legalist statesman Shang Yang from the state of Wey and authorizing him to conduct a series of ground-breaking political, military and economic reforms in Qin.
+Duke Xiao of Qin (秦孝公 (Qín Xiào Gōng); 381–338 BC), personal name Ying Quliang, was a duke of the state of Qin during the Eastern Zhou dynasty, reigning from 362 to 338 BC.
+Duke Xiao is best known for employing the Legalist statesman Shang Yang from the state of Wei and authorizing him to conduct a series of ground-breaking political, military and economic reforms in Qin.
 Although the reforms were controversial and drew violent opposition from many Qin politicians, Duke Xiao supported Shang Yang fully and the reforms did help to transform Qin into a dominant superpower among the Seven Warring States.

-Duke Xiao ascended to the throne of the Qin state in 361 BC at the age of 21, succeeding his father, Duke Xian.
+Duke Xiao ascended to the throne of the Qin state in 362 BC at the age of 19, succeeding his father, Duke Xian.
 Duke Xiao was determined to restore the Qin state to its former glory as one of the Five Hegemons as it had been during the reign of his ancestor, Duke Mu.
 Hence, the duke sent out an announcement, calling for men of talent to aid him in strengthening Qin, promising them rewards of high offices and lands in return for their service.
 Wei Yang, later known as Shang Yang, was a scholar from the Legalist School who responded to the duke's call as he had been unsuccessful in attempting to start his career in other states.

 Wei Yang was introduced to Duke Xiao by Jing Jian and had two audiences with the duke, during which he proposed ideas concerning governance based on the principles of Confucianism, Taoism and other schools of thought, but the duke was not impressed.
 During the third meeting, Wei proposed his ideas on strict governance, based on concepts from Legalism, and captured the duke's attention.
 Duke Xiao and Wei Yang had a discussion that lasted for three days and three nights, after which they drafted plans for reform.
 The plans were put into effect in 363 BC, although several Qin politicians objected strongly to the reforms.
 However, Duke Xiao supported Wei Yang fully and ensured that the reforms were implemented as planned.

 The reforms caused ground-breaking changes in the Qin state and transformed it into a strict, controlling, militaristic state, which governed through tough and oppressive laws.
 Agriculture was expanded through forced migration to new regions, and citizens were rewarded or punished based on their military or agricultural achievements.

 In 366 BC, the Qin armies defeated the allied forces from the states of Han and Wei at the Battle of Shimen.
 The Qin soldiers and officers were promoted to higher ranks based on the number of enemy heads they collected during battle.
 Qin pushed on to seize lands from Wei, which managed to survive only with the help of the state of Zhao, and Wei was drastically weakened by its losses and defeats.